Join StoryChasers! StoryChasers - Empowering Responsible Digital Citizenship - Invent the future! Scratch | Home | imagine, program, share

 Advice to curb wordpress spam?

-Does anyone have a favorite, free plug-in for Wordpress that you’re using to block automated spam comments?
+Does anyone have a favorite, free plug-in for WordPress that you’re using to block automated spam comments?
 The quantity of spam comments to my blog has been skyrocketing.
 Spam Karma 2 is doing a great job filtering it out, but I’d like to stop it from being posted at all.
 To do this I need a plugin that will require people to type a random word unreadable by computer bots.
 There is a word for that and I don’t know what it is (that type of authentication.)
-The official Wordpress site offers lots of different suggestions for fighting comment spam, but I want recommendations.
+The official WordPress site offers lots of different suggestions for fighting comment spam, but I want recommendations.
 I probably need to add this functionality soon, the comment spam is out of control.

 On this day..

-There are currently 5 responses to “Advice to curb wordpress spam?”
+5 responses to “Advice to curb wordpress spam?”

 The random word displayed in graphics is called a “captcha”.
 It’s actually an acronym.